Category: Workshops and Seminars

-Panelists will discuss how Asian governments view the accelerating moves to reform international investment law.
-Do proposed reforms reflect the concerns of Asian states?
-How are governments managing the simultaneous reform of existing treaties and negotiations of new ones?
+As global reform activities continue gaining momentum, what do Asian governments think about these efforts?
+Are they reflective of the concerns of Asian states?
+How are governments managing the simultaneous reform of existing treaties and the negotiations of new ones?
 How are ASEAN countries in particular addressing reform?
-Is there — or could there be — an ASEAN or Asian voice on international investment law?
+Is there (or could there be) an ASEAN (or Asian) voice on these issues?

-b) Quynh VU (Viet Nam Ministry of Planning and Industry)
+c) Quynh Vu (Viet Nam Ministry of Planning and Industry)

 16 June 2021